fabianlee/spring-boot-with-buildah/README.md

 # spring-boot-with-buildah

-Minimal Spring Boot project that shows how to use [buildah](https://buildah.io/) to create an OCI-compatible (Docker) image with gradle.
+Minimal Spring Boot project that shows how to use gradle and [buildah](https://buildah.io/) to create an OCI-compatible (Docker) image, then run it with [podman](https://podman.io/).

 Full blog: